Congressional District # 03

-EPA and Integrys entered into an Administrative Order on Consent (AOC) for Remedial Investigations and Feasibility Studies at the two Waukegan site and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago sites.
+EPA and Integrys entered into an Administrative Order on Consent (AOC) for Remedial Investigations and Feasibility Studies at the two Waukegan sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago sites.
 Since all twenty MGP sites have similar conditions and contaminants, and Integrys is the PRP for each, the agreements allow a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the worst problems first.
-By the end of 2008, all of the mult-site documents had been approved, and site-specific work had begun on several of the sites.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
+By the end of 2008, all of the multi-site documents had been approved, and site-specific work had begun on several of the sites.
 On October 31, 2008 EPA and Integrys entered into an AOC which converted the EE/CA AOC for the 11 Chicago former MGP sites to an remedial investigation and feasibility study (RI/FS) AOC.

 To more effectively manage all eleven Chicago-area MGP sites, the RI/FS AOC organized them into 4 sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site. and the Crawford Site.
 Both the North Branch Site and the South Branch Site have several operable units.
 The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorne Avenue Station OU.
 One site is the the North Shore Avenue Station Site.
 The South Branch Site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.